OpenCode

 Terminal window curl -fsSL https://opencode.ai/install | bash# or: npm install -g opencode-ai

-Section titled “Pick a model”Each key under models is a registry id in provider/model form, optionally with a :cost / :latency variant.
-Select one in the TUI, or run opencode run --model routeplane/openai/gpt-4o.
+Section titled “Pick a model”Each key under models is an exact live daemon model id or @preset id emitted by the generator.
+Select one in the TUI, or prefix the exact key with the OpenCode provider id: opencode run --model routeplane/openai/gpt-5.4 or opencode run --model routeplane/@careful.
 See Models.